ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

 [RCL][rcl-lang].
 From the start I intended it to have types, but initially it was implemented as a completely dynamic language.
-Now that I wrote the initial version of a typechecker, I thought it would be interesting to look at the type system and its implementation.
+Now that I’m adding a typechecker,
+I thought it would be interesting to look at the type system and its implementation.
-The type system is by no means complete, in particular record types and importing types across files are not yet supported, but there is enough already to fill a post or three.
+The type system is by no means complete
+— in particular record types
+and importing types across files are not yet supported — but there is enough already to fill a few posts.
 This introduction explores RCL and what problems a type system for RCL should and should not solve.
 In part two we’ll explore the type system itself,